Multitype $\Lambda$-coalescents: Introduction and statements of main results

 \begin{df} Let $S$ be a countable set.
 A $d$-type partition of $S$ is a $d$-tuple $\bpi = (\pi_1,\ldots,\pi_d)$ of disjoint collections of subsets of $S$ such that the union $\hat{\bpi} = \pi_1 \cup \ldots \cup \pi_d$ is a partition of $S$.
 We call $\hat{\bpi}$ the underlying partition of $\bpi$. \end{df}

-Clearly each block $\Gamma$ contained in the underlying partition $\hat{\bpi}$ of $\bpi$ is contained in exactly one of the collections $\pi_i$ for some $i$; in this case we refer to $i$ as the colour of the block $\Gamma$.
+Clearly each block $\Gamma$ contained in the underlying partition $\hat{\bpi}$ of $\bpi$ is contained in exactly one of the collections $\pi_i$ for some $i$; in this case we refer to $i$ as the colour or type of the block $\Gamma$.
+(We use `type' and `colour' interchangeably throughout the article.)
 It is easily verified that whenever $T$ is a subset of $S$, a $d$-type partition on $S$ may be projected onto $T$ to induce a $d$-type partition on $T$.
 Throughout the paper, when possible we take an intrinsic approach in that we are not concerned with the underlying set $S$, but rather the number of blocks of each colour.
+With the $d$-type partitions of a set $S$ defined, we now offer a rather broad definition of $d$-type coalescent processes.

-Broadly speaking, we say a stochastic process is a $d$-type coalescent process if it takes values in the set of $d$-type partitions of a fixed set $S$, and has the property that the underlying partition process is a coalescent process in the sense that its blocks merge as time passes.
+\begin{df} A $d$-type coalescent process is a stochastic processes $(\bpi(t))_{t \geq 0}$ taking values in the set of $d$-type partitions of a set $S$ with the property that the blocks of the underlying partition process $(\hat{\bpi}(t))_{t \geq 0}$ merge as time passes. \end{df} In other words, the underlying partition process of a $d$-type coalescent process is a single-type coalescent process.